manishalankala/awsusecases/Websitehosting+s3+RDS+ec2.md

 Try to access in Public IPv4 address in browser ( if doesn't allow then instance security allow inbound rule 0.0.0.0/0  )

+if we have a domain name of our own add this in Route 53 and copy the name servers (4) in your domain registered

+add a record with ip of instance and the try to browse the url in browser